OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 Then all the peoples of the earth will see that you are called by the name of the Lord, and they will fear you.

 ## Deuteronomy 28:11
-The Lord will grant you abundant prosperity—in the fruit of your womb, the young of your livestock, and the crops of your ground—in the land He swore to your ancestors to give you.
+The Lord will grant you great prosperity—in the fruit of your womb, the young of your livestock, and the crops of your ground—in the land He swore to your ancestors to give you.

 ## Deuteronomy 28:12
-The Lord will open the heavens, the storehouse of His bounty, to send rain on your land in season and to bless all the work of your hands.
+The Lord will open the heavens, the storehouse of His abundance, to send rain on your land in season and to bless all the work of your hands.
 You will lend to many nations but will borrow from none.

 ## Deuteronomy 28:13
 The Lord will make you the head and not the tail.
 If you pay attention to the commands of the Lord your God that I give you this day and follow them carefully, you will always be at the top, never at the bottom.